Lundu Panjaitan

-Lundu Panjaitan, S.H., M.A. (born 9 April 1941) was a Batak politician and bureaucrat.
-He began his career in bureaucracy as the assistant for administrative affairs in the office of the Governor of North Sumatra, and became the Regent of Central Tapanuli in 1980.
-Since then, he was appointed to several high positions in North Sumatra, such as the Head of the Tourism Bureau of North Sumatra, Regent of North Tapanuli, Chairman of the Provincial Investment Coordinating Board of North Sumatra, and the Deputy Governor of North Sumatra.
+Lundu Panjaitan (born 9 April 1941) was a Batak politician and bureaucrat.
+He began his career in bureaucracy as the assistant for administrative affairs in the office of the Governor of North Sumatra and became the Regent of Central Tapanuli in 1980.
+Since then, he has been appointed to several high positions in North Sumatra, such as the Head of the Tourism Bureau of North Sumatra, Regent of North Tapanuli, Chairman of the Provincial Investment Coordinating Board of North Sumatra, and the Deputy Governor of North Sumatra.

 He contested in the 2004 election as the candidate for the Regional Representative Council, but lost the election.
 Although he lost the election, he was called to replace the seat of Raja Inal Siregar, who died after a plane crash.

 Early life

 Panjaitan was born on 9 April 1941 in the village of Pangaribuan, North Tapanuli, as the son of a farmer.
 He began to study at the People's School in 1953, Junior High School in 1956, and High School in 1959.
 After graduating from High School, Panjaitan continued his studies at the Law Faculty of the University of North Sumatra.
 He graduated from the university with a law degree.

-During his time in the university, he joined the Indonesian National Student Movement.
+During his time at the university, he joined the Indonesian National Student Movement.

 Career

 After graduating, Panjaitan began to work in the office of the Governor of North Sumatra as the assistant for administration affairs.
 He also worked as a lawyer during this time.
-Due to his proficient skills as a lawyer, in 1978, he was promoted as the head of the Law and Government Organization Bureau.
+Due to his proficient skills as a lawyer, in 1978, he was promoted to the head of the Law and Government Organization Bureau.

-During this time, Lundu also worked in the 17 August University as a lecturer.
+During this time, Lundu also worked at the 17 August University as a lecturer.

 As the Regent of Central Tapanuli

 Panjaitan was inaugurated as the Regent of Central Tapanuli on 5 September 1980.
 His term ended on 5 September 1985.

 During his term as the Regent of Central Tapanuli, the central government of Indonesia began providing aid funds for villages in Indonesia.
 The funds were to be transferred to the head of the village via a bank account in the Bank Rakyat Indonesia.
-Panjaitan supports the aid, citing the example of the usage of the aid to fund the mutual assistance of around 5.000 villagers to build of a road that could be crossed by buses and trucks.
-He also advised the government to obliged the head of the village to submit an official report to the regencial government, so that the funds would not be embezzled.
+Panjaitan supports the aid, citing the example of the usage of the aid to fund the mutual assistance of around 5.000 villagers to build a road that could be crossed by buses and trucks.
+He also advised the government to oblige the head of the village to submit an official report to the regency government, so that the funds would not be embezzled.

 After the expiration of his term as the Regent of Central Tapanuli, in 1986, Panjaitan was appointed by the Governor of North Sumatra as the Head of the Tourism Bureau of North Sumatra.

 As the Regent of North Tapanuli

 On 16 February 1989, Panjaitan was inaugurated as the Regent of North Tapanuli.
-During this period, Panjaitan enacted several policies, such as the Safari Martabe, construction of the Dalihan Na Tolu institution, and unifying the split inside the Batak Christian Protestant Church.
+During this period, Panjaitan enacted several policies, such as the Safari Martabe, the construction of the Dalihan Na Tolu institution, and unifying the split inside the Batak Christian Protestant Church.